 - Type.
 You can change the file system type of the partition.
 If you are not sure you can leave the default value: Ext4.

-- Name: you can set a name for the partition.
-This name will remain invisible until the partition is open but will help you to identify it during use.
+- Name.
+You can set a name for the partition.
+This name remains invisible until the partition is open but can help you to identify it during use.

-- Encrypt underlying device: check this box to encrypt the partition!
+- Encrypt underlying device.
+Select this option to encrypt the partition.

 Then click on thebutton.

 At this point you can create other partitions in the free space left on the device, if you want, by clicking on it and doing again Create Partition.

-Now you can access this new volume from the Places menu with the name you gave it.
-You won't be asked for its passphrase unless you unplug it and plug it again.
+You can access this new volume from themenu with the name you gave it.

-When plugging a device containing an encrypted partition, Tails won't mount it automatically but it will appear in the Places menu.
-If several partitions appear as Encrypted, like in the example, you can use its size to guess which one is the one you want to open.
+When plugging a device containing an encrypted partition, Tails does not mount it automatically but it appears in themenu.
+If several partitions appear as , like in the example, you can use its size to guess which one is the one you want to open.